Home

 Hormones can greatly assist the transition of a short and lightly built young man in to an attractive young woman, but hormones (nor anything else) cannot turn a tall, rugged, heavily built, balding, and elderly man in to a pretty and petite girl.
 Such a man is always going to have difficulty passing successfully as a woman, indeed even after all available hormonal and surgical treatment, the brutal reality is that he may still appear to strangers as a man in drag with "boobs stuck on".

-Oestrogen can be taken in pill, injection, or skin patch (shown) form.
+Estrogen can be taken in pill, injection, or skin patch (shown) form.

 Modes of Delivery